Future of Financial Advisory

 However, all these mundane and repetitive tasks can go away with the help of a Robo-advisor.
 Automation can help wealth management firms:

-- Increase advisor’s productivity
+- Increase the advisor’s productivity

 - Improve operational efficiency